Czech Republic: Film

 The tradition of Czech cinematography started in the second half of the 1890s.
 Peaks of the production in the era of silent movies include the historical drama The Builder of the Temple and the social and erotic drama Erotikon directed by Gustav Machatý.
 The early Czech sound film era was productive, above all in mainstream genres, with the comedies of Martin Frič or Karel Lamač.
 There were dramatic movies sought internationally.

-Hermína Týrlová (11 December 1900 in Březové Hory – 3 May 1993 in Zlín) was a prominent Czech animator, screenwriter, and film director.
+Hermína Týrlová was a prominent Czech animator, screenwriter, and film director.
 She was often called the mother of Czech animation.
 Over the course of her career, she produced over 60 animated children's short films using puppets and the technique of stop motion animation.